Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “The doctrine of the sovereignty of God is emphasized especially in the Augustinian-Calvinistic tradition and is denied or compromised in the Pelagian, Arminian, and liberal traditions, which claim varying degrees of human autonomy.”[7]

 So Klooster’s definition of sovereignty has no room whatsoever for the human will defined as a will differentiated from the will of God.
 How then does this not reduce to theistic determinism?
 How is this an accurate accounting of the comprehensive witness of Scripture on these matters?
+A cursory reading of Scripture shows that it is not.

-Moreover, Klooster previously denied that the sovereignty of God was arbitrary, despotic or deterministic.
+Moreover, Klooster previously denied that the sovereignty of God was arbitrary, despotic, or deterministic.
 But how so?
 Why isn’t it deterministic if sovereignty must exclude any degree of human autonomy?
 This is a mere assertion on Klooster’s part.
 He is imposing his Calvinist definition of sovereignty onto the biblical data regarding the sovereignty of God.
 Klooster continues,

 “The confession of the sovereignty of God has become the hallmark of authentic Calvinism.
 While not being its central principle, (the term “sovereignty” is found only a few times in the Institutes of the Christian Religion and the Reformed confessions) the doctrine is a vital part of authentic Reformed thought.”[9]